Chinotek/Functions_and_Errors/README.md

 ## Description

-The Jollibee contract simulates buying a chickenjoy in Jollibbe where the establishment doesn't have any change for more than 200 pesos:
+The Jollibee contract simulates buying a chickenjoy in Jollibee where the establishment doesn't have any change for more than 200 pesos:

 ## Getting Started